MichalLytek/type-graphql/docs/enums.md

 title: Enums
 ---

-Nowadays almost all* typed languages have support for enumerated types, so do TypeScript has.
+Nowadays almost all* typed languages have support for enumerated types, including TypeScript.
-Enums allow to limit the range of possible variable's values to a set of predefined constants, which for example make it easier to document intent.
+Enums allow to limit the range of possible variable's values to a set of predefined constants, which make it easier to document intent.

-GraphQL also have enum type support, so do `TypeGraphQL` allows you to use TS enums in your schema.
+GraphQL also has enum type support, so `TypeGraphQL` allows you to use TypeScript enums in your GraphQL schema.

 _* except Golang :(_

 ## Usage
-First of all, you need to create an TypeScript's enum.
+First of all, you need to create a TypeScript enum.
-It can be normal (number based) or string enum - internal value of enums will be taken from enums definition values and the public names from the enum keys:
+It can be a numeric or string enum - the internal value of enums will be taken from enums definition values and the public names from the enum keys:

 ```typescript
 enum Direction {
   Up,